Marine Corps Air Station Futenma: History

 Futenma Airfield was constructed by the US military following the Battle of Okinawa in 1945.
 According to Ginowan City records, the joint population of what was then Ginowan Village (now Ginowan City) was 12,994 in 1944.
 It was initially allocated for Eighth Air Force use to station B-29 Superfortress strategic bombers in the planned Invasion of Japan.
 With the end of the war, the airfield became a United States Air Force Far East Air Force installation known as Futenma Air Base, and was used as a support airfield for the nearby Kadena Air Base, hosting fighter-interceptor squadrons as part of the air defense of the Ryukyu Islands.
 The base was transferred to the United States Navy on 30 June 1957 and was subsequently developed into a United States Marine Corps air station by Seabees from USN Mobile Construction Battalion 3 augmented by a detachment from MCB 2.
 When the Seabees were done they had also made facilities on the base for Navy Communications Unit 37 Futenma to transfer from Kadena.
 In 1957 the name changed to Naval Security Group Activity Futenma and changed again in 1960 to Naval Security Group Hanza.
 The group decommissioned on Futenma in 1999.

+Marine Corps Air Facility Futenma was formally dedicated on May 7, 1960, with Marine Aircraft Group 16 (MAG-16) as the first operational tenant.

 Each year, MCAS Futenma opens its gates for the Futenma Flight Line Fair, which includes U.S. band performances, entertainment, static displays of all aircraft, military vehicles and demonstrations.